astropy/astroquery/docs/ipac/irsa/irsa.rst

     ---------- ---------- ------------ ------------ ... ------- ----- ----- -----
      10.684737  41.269035 00h42m44.34s 41d16m08.53s ...      -- 0.785 0.193 0.978

-Note that in this case we directly passed ICRS coordinates as a string to the :meth:`~astroquery.ipac.irsa.IrsaClass.query_region`.

 Queries over a polygon
 ----------------------